joliehehehe/ID-Assignment-2/README.md

 # ID Assignment 2 - BanG Dream!
 Girls Band Party!
-Fan Wiki Wesbite
+Fan Wiki Website
 In this project, I will be creating a [Fan Wiki website](https://joliehehehe.github.io/ID-Assignment-2/) for the in-game cards from the Japanese/English rhythm game BanG Dream!
 Girls Band Party!
 This project aims to be able to list down cards from the game, as well as details such as name and statistics.

 ## Design Process